Send the link below via email or IMCopy

 he is most times publicly-welcomed as significantly more valuable than

 when he went forth.
 In the celebration of the hero, there will be

 a public celebration: a parade,

 a concert, a ceremony, a something awesome to celebrate the awesome.

 The hero's birth may have

-different circumstances form normal.
+different circumstances from normal.
 Whether it is how he is conceived, Darth Vader, Buddha, Jesus, or how, where, or when he is born: physical or mental conditions may also be a factor- hole in the heart wall, water on the brain.

 Weapon of special valor:

 Many times the hero is given a unique weapon to help him in the stages of his quest.
 The weapon may take many forms: an object, action, valuable knowledge.
 If the hero is male, most times the weapon is an actual weapon, and it specifically is used for a battle scene; however, that is not always the case: the weapon can also be emotional, psychological, spiritual knowledge, or strength.